c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 In the main loop, the _Selector.select_ method blocks until at least one of the registered events occurs.
 Then the _Selector.selectedKeys_ method returns a set of the _SelectionKey_ objects for which events have occurred.
 Iterating through the _SelectionKey_ objects, it’s possible to determine what I/O event (connect, accept, read, write) has happened and which sockets objects (_ServerSocketChannel, SocketChannel_) have been associated with that event.

-When a _SelectionKey_ object indicates that a connection acceptance event has happened, it’s made the _ServerSocketChannel.accept_ call (which can be a non-blocking) to accept the connection.
-After that a new _SocketChannel_ object is configured in the non-blocking mode and is registered on the same _Selector_ object with the _SelectionKey.OP_READ_ argument to specify that now an event of reading is interesting.

-When a _SelectionKey_ object indicates that a read event has happened, it’s made a the _SocketChannel.read_ call (which can be a non-blocking) to read data from the _SocketChannel_ object into a new _ByteByffer_ object.
-After that, the _SocketChannel_ object is registered on the same _Selector_ object with the _SelectionKey.OP_WRITE_ argument to specify that now an event of write is interesting.
-Additionally, this _ByteBuffer_ object is used during the registration as an _attachment_.

-When a _SelectionKeys_ object indicates that a write event has happened, it’s made the _SocketChannel.write_ call (which can be a non-blocking) to write data to the _SocketChannel_ object from the _ByteByffer_ object, extracted from the _SelectionKey.attachment()_ method.
-After that, the _SocketChannel.cloase_ call closes the connection.

 ```
 public class NioMultiplexingEchoServer {